@witchcraft/editor

 ) => Partial<EditorOptions> = ...

-This is a bit tricky to do normally since the editor component initializes the editor before the document is loaded and is re-used (the wrapper Editor component, not the editor) when the document changes.
+This is normally a bit tricky to do since the editor component initializes the editor before the document is loaded and is re-used (the wrapper Editor component, not the editor) when the document changes.

-So this hook can be used to add these additional per-doc instances of extensions.
+So this hook can be used to add these additional per-editor instances of extensions.
 Be sure to clone the properties you are modifying.
 They are only shallow cloned before being passed to the function.

 preEditorInit(docId, options: Partial<EditorOptions>, state: EditorState) {